HewlettPackard/hpe-sd-cloud/kubernetes/examples/elk/README.md

 ![Kubernetes cluster](./docs/images/SD_elk3.png)

-Select "Kibana - Index Management" under the "Management" menu, then click on "Create Index Management" and select one of the log indexes.
+Select "Kibana - Index Patterns" under the "Management" menu, then click on "Create Index Pattern" and select one of the log indexes.

 ![Kubernetes cluster](./docs/images/SD_elk4.png)